scales-okn/satyrn-api/core/README.md

 Currently we do not have this implemented nor do we have examples of this.
 However, we have a general idea of how it work

+#### Multi-Table Entities & UniTable Entities
+This is the case where an entity is spanned across multiple tables (Multi-Table Entities), or if multiple entities are in one table (UniTable Entities).
+Both should work with the current code.
+The solution for this is not optimal and it might be benificial to restructure how we're doing joins (on-going work).

 ## Plan Verification

 ### Search Space Verification